ladjs/frisbee/Readme.md

     * `auth` - will call the `auth()` function below and set it as a default

+    * `arrayFormat` - how to stringify array in passed body.
+See [https://github.com/ljharb/qs][https://github.com/ljharb/qs] for available formats

 Upon being invoked, `Frisbee` returns an object with the following chainable methods:

 * `api.auth(creds)` - helper function that sets BasicAuth headers, and it accepts `user` and `pass` arguments